lkodinsson/MARS/Basic/PHB.md

 ### Starting Stats

-After choosing your race, background, archetype, and trait, you will need to decide what you starting primary stats are.
+After choosing your race, background, archetype, and trait, you will need to decide what your starting primary stats are.
 Assign one of them to be *above average* (1d12), one of them to be *below average* (1d8), and the rest as *average* (1d10).

 # Advancing a Character